(Before It's News)

 In recent weeks, clashes in the state have intensified, particularly in the state's central Tierra Caliente region, as remnants of the Knight Templar, elements of the CJNG, state security forces, and others clash.
 A government helicopter was shot down in September.

-The most shocking spike in killings has come in Colima, one of
+The most shocking spike in killings has come in Colima, one of Mexico's smallest states by size and population.

-Nestled between Jalisco and Michoacan, Colima is home to the
+Nestled between Jalisco and Michoacan, Colima is home to the port of Manzanilloand is strategically valuable to any cartel trying to move product in and out of Mexico.

 The state's homicide rate so far this year, 58.99 per 100,000 people, is nearly five times the national average of 12.43.